 Changing the Equation: Redesigning Developmental Math

-Contact: Robert Hall
+Redesign Coordinator: Robert Hall

 Formerly, the developmental math course sequence at Cochise College consisted of four four-credit courses: Developmental Math, Fundamental Math, Elementary Algebra and Intermediate Algebra.
 Intermediate Algebra had the highest average enrollment with roughly 900 students annually.
 Elementary Algebra usually enrolled around 750 students annually.
 Annual enrollments for Fundamental and Developmental Math were roughly 350 students and 150 students respectively.
 Over 60% of all math students (2,200 students annually) were enrolled in these developmental math courses.
 Students engaged in three hours of traditional classroom/lecture time per week plus one hour of non-lecture learning.
 Math practice time was usually delivered using cooperative learning techniques or Hawkes Learning Systems software.